Solidarity is a Verb.

 Solidarity is a verb.
 But what do we act out?
 In ‘Pedagogy of the Oppressed’, Paulo Freire writes, “[s]olidarity requires that one enters into the situation of those with whom one is in solidarity [and] means fighting at their side to transform the objective reality.”* But what happens if this relationship is disturbed or becomes unfathomable due to increasing scale, for example the construction of collective forms of identification like the formulation of a “North” or a “South”, oppressor and oppressed, “we” and “them”?
-In the workshop we will critically investigate and reflect on ‘doing solidarity’ through practices of embodiment and kinaesthetic empathy.
-We will build a collective and safe space to explore, how the body functions as a tool for reflection in various diametric spaces such as the political and personal or the collective and individual.
-Through bodily exercises and performative research methodologies, we will deconstruct complexities by looking at the mundane, in order to explore and rethink structures of social relations.
+In the workshop we critically investigated and reflected on ‘doing solidarity’ through practices of embodiment and kinaesthetic empathy.
+We built a collective and safe space to explore, how the body functions as a tool for reflection in various diametric spaces such as the political and personal or the collective and individual.
+Through bodily exercises and performative research methodologies, we deconstructed complexities by looking at the mundane, in order to explore and rethink structures of social relations.

 *Paulo Freire, Pedagogy of the Oppressed (1970, p.49)

 Preferred admission criteria:

 - Since we will explore body-based practices, be aware that we will use our bodies and sensual experiences as main material

 - You have big questions, are occupied with the challenges of our times and socio-political topics or movements (e.g. intersectional feminism, anti-racism, post-colonial struggles)

 - Your are preferably age 18 or older

 - You can communicate in German or English